2161: Partition-Array-According-to-Given-Pivot

 just count the number of elements that is smaller than

-, and elements that are equal
+the pivot, l, and elements that are equal

-.
+to the pivot, s.
 The 3 pointers we are initializing are

-, middle = l
+left = 0, middle = l and

-right = l + s
+right = l + s.

-Then, after initializing an ans
+Then, after initializing an ans array, we can re-iterate

-through nums
+through nums and:

 code